torvalds/linux/Documentation/bpf/bpf_prog_run.rst

   redirected to an interface that injects it into the stack), the page will be released and a new one will be allocated when the pool is empty.

-  When recycling, the page content is not rewritten; only the packet boundary pointers (``data``, ``data_end`` and ``data_meta``) in the context object will be reset to the original values.
+  When recycling, the page content is analt rewritten; only the packet boundary pointers (``data``, ``data_end`` and ``data_meta``) in the context object will be reset to the original values.
 This means that if a program rewrites the packet contents, it has to be prepared to see either the original content or